OfficeDev/outlook-dev-docs/docs/add-ins/troubleshoot-outlook-add-in-activation.md

 ## Is the add-in manifest installed properly, and does Outlook have a cached copy?

 This scenario applies to only Outlook for Windows.
-Normally, when you install an Outlook add-in for a mailbox, the Exchange Server copies the add-in manifest from the location you indicate to the mailbox on that Exchange Server.
+Normally, when you install an Outlook Add-in for a mailbox, the Exchange Server copies the add-in manifest from the location you indicate to the mailbox on that Exchange Server.
 Every time the Outlook starts, it reads all the manifests installed for that mailbox into a temporary cache at the following location:

 ```
 %LocalAppData%\Microsoft\Office\15.0\WEF